pouyakary/numeraX/README.md

 # numeraX
 A compiler that compiles basic math notation to renderable TeX code.
 Just load up the file in your browser.
 (You first need to have [JSEP](http://jsep.from.so/))

+You first need to download it.
+- You can download it from the releases
+- You can install it via `npm install numerax`

 ```HTML
 <script src="/path/to/jsep.js"></script>
 <script src="/path/to/numeraX.js" ></script>